wasquith-usgs/utc2nwislocal/README.md

   C:\ArcGIS\gbin\tar.exe: Error is not recoverable: exiting now
 ```
 The easiest fix is to specify use of the `TAR="internal"` built into _R_ through the `Sys.setenv(TAR="internal")` command as shown and then repeat the remote package installation process.

+Testing indicates that downloading other compressed archives, such as `utc2nwislocal-v1.0.0.zip`, does not always work across platforms tested (MacOS and Windows platforms).
+General attention to the `.tar.gz` format is recommended.
+Additional guidance on installation from sources (Windows platforms) can be found in the [file](https://code.usgs.gov/water/utc2nwislocal/blob/master/inst/INSTALL_HELP.md) `./inst/INSTALL_HELP.md` as well as in the **FURTHER DETAILS** section below (non-Windows platforms).

 # FURTHER DETAILS